thepremiumcoder/serverless-todo-app-aws-lambda/README.md

 # Serverless TODO

-To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.
+This project is to developed and deployed Serverless ToDo Application using AWS Lambda and Serverless framework.

+This application allows users to create/remove/update/get ToDo items.
+This applications generate application-level metrics, distributed tracing (using AWS X-ray), uses Auth0 (for Authentication), AWS DynamoDB (Serverless noSQL Database) and logging (using  Winston logger to create JSON formatted log statements).

+Code of Lambda functions is split into multiple files/classes (The business logic of an application is separated from code for database access, file storage, and code related to AWS Lambda).
+As part of the security best practices, Instead of defining all permissions under provider/iamRoleStatements, permissions are defined per function in the functions section of the "serverless.yml".

 # Functionality of the application